 Messenger finally crashed into the planet’s surface on April 30, 2015, after its propellant ran out.

-Another mission, BepiColombo, is due to launch in October, 2018, carrying two probes – one European and one Japanese – on a 7.5 year journey to go into orbit around Mercury.
+Another mission, BepiColombo, launched on October 20, 2018, carrying two probes – one European and one Japanese – on a 7.5 year journey to go into orbit around Mercury.

 Because Mercury lies between Earth and the Sun, it sometimes passes directly in front of it, an event known as a transit of Mercury.
 These can only occur in May or November, when the plane of Mercury’s orbit intersects with the plane of Earth’s orbit around the Sun.